rigehu/Placement-Management-System/README.md

 # Project Name:
 Placement Management System
-C based placement management system
+Placement Management System using C

 # Description:
 This software register students and allot them unique id and password for logging in.</r>